- Creating Modifiers

 Setting Description Free This signifies the number of free modifiers for this group.
 Free Type You can set a quantity amount or price value for free modifiers.
 Maximum Modifiers per Group Customers can choose at most a certain number of modifiers.
 Example: at most six kinds of donuts for a half-dozen.
 Minimum Modifiers per Group Customers have to choose at least a certain number of modifiers.
 Example: at least one flavor for a smoothie beverage.
 Jump to next group when maximum modifiers selected After the maximum amount of modifiers have been selected, this feature will automatically add the item to your order screen.

-For some clients, some modifiers (usually toppings) are sold at an additional price of, say, $0.50 or $1.00.
+For some businesses, some modifiers (usually toppings) are sold at an additional price of, say, $0.50 or $1.00.
 However, oftentimes there are a certain number of toppings that clients that choose from that come free with the product (e.g. first three toppings are free, additional toppings are $0.50).
 In order to set these free quantities, the parameters for these free amounts have to be set during modifier association.

 To set up free amount, first select the kind of Free Type you would like to apply to these modifiers.
 There are currently two types: